electron/governance/playbooks/issue-triage.md

 ## Old, Untouched Issues

 Despite everyone's best efforts, old issues will always exist.
-If you find one that hasn't been touched in a quite a while _and_ you are unable to recreate the behavior, update the issue with the [old, untouched issues response](responses/old-untouched.md)
+If you find one that hasn't been touched in a quite a while _and_ you are unable to recreate the behavior, update the issue with the [`old-untouched` response](responses/old-untouched.md)

 ## Common Responses